Joey-Robinson/Hops-List-JSON/readme.md

 A large list of beer hops in a JSON doc.
 Includes name, some information, alpha-acid, beta-acid, flavors, purpose, and origin.

+The link field is there because I haven't decided if I want to add links to everything just yet.
+Or if I even can.

 Example Below

 ```json